Best Cities for Black Professionals [2025]

 Jamiah's quote

-The Housing Opportunity score measures affordability and equity within local housing markets.
-This score considers the Black homeownership rate, how that homeownership rate compares to non-Black households, and the Black cost burden rate: the percentages of Black households who spend over 30% of their monthly income on housing costs.
+The housing opportunity score measures affordability and equity within local housing markets.
+This score considers the Black homeownership rate, how it compares to that of non-Black households, and the Black cost burden rate, which is the percentage of Black households that spend more than 30% of their monthly income on housing costs.

 Erin's quote